jillxoreilly/StatsCourseBook_2024/_build/html/_sources/Chapter0_PrepWork/MT_wk0_JupyterLab.md

 In the example notebooks on this course notes website, I tend to pull the data directly from my GitHub (a web-based platform where the course files are stored).
 This just means that you can run the examples without having to separately download data files and edit the code etc.

-For files pulled from GitHub, the filename will be a URL (webb address) rather than a filename in a folder on your computer.
+For files pulled from GitHub, the filename will be a URL (web address) rather than a filename in a folder on your computer.
 You don't need to know how to fill in these URLs, I'm just explaining why these look different to the Data Loading example below.

 ## Exercise